 Integrates's database has daily, weekly, quarterly, and annual full backup schedules.
 The daily backups last one week, the weekly ones twelve weeks, the quarterly ones three years, and the annual ones fifteen years.

-Integrates's database has point-in-time recovery with the ability to recover the database to the state it was at a specific date and time (hours, minutes, and seconds) during the last 35 days.
+Integrates's database has point-in-time recovery with the ability to recover the database to the state it was in at a specific date and time (hours, minutes and seconds) during the last 35 days.

 All Forces’s exploits are versioned.

 By resilience, we refer to the organization’s ability to adapt to unexpected circumstances that affect the way our team usually works.

 Every role within the organization has a minimum of two different employees executing its tasks.
 This allows us to be able to fill the gap in case an employee goes on sick leave, vacation, etc.